Affiliate links on Android Authority may earn us a commission. Learn more.

 Moving on to the standard iPhone 14, the handset sports a 3,279mAh battery that should get you through the day just fine — we recorded over 6 hours of screen-on time with moderate usage.
 The charging is relatively limited at 20W and takes 12 minutes to reach 25%, 25 minutes to 50%, 48 minutes to 80%, and 100 minutes to full.
 The phone also supports 15W MagSafe and 7.5W Qi wireless charging.

 As for the iPhone 14 Plus, we found that its 4,323mAh battery — the same as the 14 Pro Max — is “simply excellent,” even with a larger display.

 Software and updates

-All four iPhone 14 models run iOS 16, which is more customizable than previous versions of the OS.
-You can add lockscreen widgets, change the style and color of your clock, and even tweak how it interacts with your wallpaper.
+All four iPhone 14 models ran iOS 16 out of the box, but they’ve all been upgraded to iOS 17.1.1 since.
+When released, important upgrades included that you could add lockscreen widgets, change the style and color of the clock, and even tweak how it interacts with your wallpaper.
+It was a very surprising set of improvements, as these made iOS very customizable.
 More customizability and features are always a good thing, but it also means that the software is getting cluttered to the point where it can be difficult to find what you’re after.

-One of the biggest changes this year is the addition of the Dynamic Island, which accompanies the pill-shaped camera cutout seen on 14 Pro models.
-The Island works together with iOS 16 to offer a set of unique features — it can expand and contract depending on your incoming notifications, and serve as a shortcut.
+One of the biggest changes was the addition of the Dynamic Island, which accompanies the pill-shaped camera cutout seen on 14 Pro models.
+The Island works with iOS to offer a set of unique features — it can expand and contract depending on your incoming notifications, and serve as a shortcut.

 To give you an example, when using Apple Maps and listening to a podcast at the same time, the Dynamic Island keeps the podcast accessible via small square of artwork, while Apple Maps updates each step of your route in a larger bubble — see the image above.